 Voir Dire Strategies & Mock Voir Dire

 Thinking strategically about voir dire is an important part in obtaining a jury that is most receptive to your case.
 We work with your team to develop a comprehensive voir dire strategy that takes into account the expected length of your trial and the likelihood of biases predominating for or against your client within the venue.
 If jury questionnaires are permitted, and a random list is provided, we are able to think strategically about where the biases within the jury pool occur.
 Then we can develop strategies regarding cause and peremptory challenges that minimize the likelihood a juror who has biases against your client will be seated on the jury.

 Social media and online research about jurors can be extremely useful in providing accurate assessments of jurors.
 Reviewing jurors’ posts on social media platforms can offer insights into their worldview, which may be relevant in how they assess your case.

 In-Court Selection Assistance

 We assess jurors’ verbal and non-verbal communications, and provide follow-up questions designed to reveal additional information, rehabilitate favorable jurors, and get unfavorable jurors excused for cause.
 We think strategically about the jury pool by noting where clusters of good and bad jurors occur, and make recommendations for planning your peremptory challenges.

 Summaries of Seated Jurors

-After jury selection, we provide the team with concise summaries of the jurors’ in-court statements during voir dire and on questionnaires.
-Based on the jurors’ statements, we provide assessments of the evidence that is likely to matter most to the jurors.
+After jury selection, we provide your team with concise summaries of the jurors’ in-court statements during voir dire and on questionnaires.
+Based on the jurors’ statements, we supply assessments of the evidence that is likely to matter most to the jurors.
 These summaries are useful to review before opening statements, and periodically during the trial, to trigger your recollections about statements that the jurors made during jury selection.